 Most of the time I would say that Nymphing for steelhead on most rivers will be more effective and often more effective by about 5 to 1 but anglers give up numbers for the fun that spey fishing for steelhead provides.

 This is based on my own experience and comparisons of the two methods in all types of rivers from New York to Michigan and into Northern Ontario.

 Great Lakes Spey Rivers

-Not all rivers are great for Spey fishing for steelhead and anglers will have their challenges with this method.
+Not all rivers are great for Spey fishing for steelhead and anglers will have their challenges with this method, but with the right rods, reels, lines, and flies, angler can experience multiple hook ups a day.